 Financial These assets are subsequently measured at fair value.
 Net gains assets at and losses, including any interest or dividend income, are FVTPL recognised in profit or loss.
-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
-Debt investments at FVOCI These assets are subsequently measured at fair value.
-Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Other net gains and losses are recognised in OCI.
-On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-Equity investments at FVOCI These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.
+Financial These assets are subsequently measured at amortised cost usi the effective interest method.
+The amortised cost is reduced by assets at impairment losses.
+Interest income, foreign exchange gains and amortised losses and impairment are recognised in profit or loss.
+Any gain cost or loss on derecognition is recognised in profit or loss.
+These assets are subsequently measured at fair value.
+Interest D L income calculated using the effective interest method, foreign Debt investments exchange gains and losses and impairment are recognised in profit or loss.
+Other pet gains and losses are recognised in ( at FVOCI On derecognition, gains and losses are recognised in CO reclassified to profit or loss.
+These assets are subsequently measured at fair value.
+Dividends Equity are recognised as income in profit or loss unless the dividend investments clearly represents a recovery of part of the cost of the investment. at FVOCI Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2023 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2024 (CONTINUED)